System Office of Risk Services

 Deputy Director, Health, Safety, & Environmental

 Ms. Holland's responsibilities include the management of Environmental Health and Safety/Risk Management Programs and the development and implementation of statewide safety training.
-She is the system administrator for Intelex, an Environmental and Safety Management System.
 Ms. Holland is the point of contact for the statewide ergonomics program.
 She is also the co-lead for the HSE Review team that is responsible for conducting, planning and execution of operational inspections for the Compliance Assistance and Assurance Program.
 She also assists Statewide employees and departments to develop Loss Prevention projects for the Loss Prevention Assistance Program.
+Ms. Holland is a Registered Safety Manager (RSM) ® through the International Board of Environmental Health and Safety, Inc. and an Occupational Health and Safety Technologist (OHST) granted by the Board of Certified Safety Professionals.